priyankabolem/NutriGuide-Plus/DEPLOYMENT.md

 2. Upload a food image
 3. Verify that:
    - Image uploads successfully
+   - Food is correctly identified (should be accurate with Google Vision)
+   - Nutrition information is realistic and accurate
    - Analysis returns results
    - Verification works correctly
    - Recipe recommendations display